Friday, December 29, 2023

 October

-Revolutionary War Records was the them for this month's research.
+Revolutionary War Records was the theme for this month's research.
 I finally made the time to go thru Nathan Frizzell's file and found a few other pension files which helped with collateral research.

 Looked at a Mystery DNA Group of matches using DNAPainter